 There is no more secure way to do that than by using system support.
 A TMS that stipulates multiple approval levels (such as BELLIN’s Four-eyes Principle) goes a long way towards safeguarding your payments.
 If you want to go one step further, you introduce another device – splitting up the payment process and shifting the authorization to different hardware.
 This makes it much harder for anyone to manipulate the system.
 This approach is called 2-Factor Authentication – a very effective measure that should really be reflected in treasury management systems as well.
 One option is to work with 2FA via a mobile device, something that BELLIN has implemented with a feature in the mobile BELLIN Connect app.
 In combination with the BELLIN TMS, tm5, it can be made mandatory to use 2FA for every login and every payment approval.

 Payment security – system support for monitoring payments

 With treasury management being such a time-critical and dynamic discipline, this system support also needs to extend past your office walls and hours.
 One way to ensure you’re always alerted wherever you are, is by using a mobile app in connection with your TMS.
-The BELLIN Connect app in conjunction with tm5 for example allows you to receive push notifications on your mobile device, so you can be sure to know what’s happening wherever you are.
+The BELLIN Connect app in conjunction with tm5, for example, allows you to receive push notifications on your mobile device, so you can be sure to know what’s happening wherever you are.
 Don’t lose sight of any payments and be the first to know if anything out of the ordinary happens.
-This will allow you to react even more timely and to stay on top of your payment security concerns.
+This will allow you to react even faster and to stay on top of your payment security concerns.

 Payment security – system support for payment transfer

 Payment security and fraud prevention are definitely top of mind for everyone.
-Good processes and workflows as well as awareness are crucial – but so is technology.
-Treasury management systems must be up to the task, and as treasury system providers it is our job to ensure your system is a secure as possible – now and with every new threat to come.
+Good processes and workflows, as well as awareness, are crucial – but so is technology.
+Treasury management systems must be up to the task, and as treasury system providers it is our job to ensure your system is secure as possible – now and with every new threat to come.